aiupizzi/SkyTone/README.md

 # SkyTone

-Android application that provides sunset tracking using device location and astronomical calculations.
+SkyTone is an Android app that shows sunset and twilight times based on your location using Jetpack Compose and API integration.

 ## Architecture